 Assistance is in place to assist serving and former members and their dependents with costs of post-secondary education.
-To obtain the loan in time for the semester beginning in September, submissions should arrive at CFPAF by June 30.
-Otherwise, applications will be accepted throughout the year until funds are exhausted. www.sisip.ca/English/Cfpaf_e
+Applications will be accepted throughout the year until funds are exhausted; however, to obtain the loan in time for the semester beginning in September, submissions should arrive at CFPAF by June 30. www.sisip.com/en/Cfpaf_e/index.asp